GoogleCloudPlatform/k8s-node-tools/README.md

 # Node Configuration in GKE

 The below outlines a strategy for performing custom node configuration in Google Kubernetes Engine (GKE) using init containers.
 The goal is to apply node-level settings (like sysctl adjustments, software installations, or kernel parameter checks) *before* regular application workloads are scheduled onto those nodes.
-To achieve this isolation temporarily, we'll mark nodes as unschedulable.
+To achieve this isolation temporarily, we'll mark nodes as unshcedulable with taint until configuration is completed.

 ## Supporting Tools for Node Configuration